Network resilience: Behavior transitions in animal and human networks

-The commonly used activation in these models is activating all seeds at once, which achieves the highest speed of the spread, but may not gain the highest transition of the network nodes to the new idea.
-Therefore, several novel approaches for seed initiation rely on a sequence of initiation stages \cite{Jankowski2017Balancing, Jankowski2018Probing}.
-Sequential strategies at later stages avoid seeding highly ranked nodes that have been already activated by diffusion active between seeding stages.
-The gain arises when a saved seed is allocated to a node difficult to reach via diffusion.
-The experimental results \cite{Jankowski2017Balancing} indicate that, regardless of the seed ranking method used, sequential seeding strategies deliver better coverage than single stage seeding in about 90\% of cases.
-Longer seeding sequences tend to activate more nodes but they also extend the duration of diffusion.
-Figure \ref{figbalancing} shows that various variants of sequential seeding resolve the trade-off between the coverage and speed of diffusion differently.
+The commonly used activation in this model consists of selecting and initiating all seeds that hold the new idea at once; this results in the fastest spread but may not cause the highest fraction of the network nodes to transition to the new idea.
+Therefore, some seed initiation approaches use a sequence of initiation stages \cite{Jankowski2017Balancing, Jankowski2018Probing}.
+At later stages, sequential strategies avoid seeding highly ranked nodes that have already been activated by diffusion spreading between seeding stages.
+The gain arises when a saved seed is allocated to a node that is challenging to reach via diffusion.
+The experimental results \cite{Jankowski2017Balancing} indicate that regardless of the seed ranking method used, sequential seeding strategies deliver better coverage than single-stage seeding in approximately 90\% of cases.
+Longer seeding sequences tend to activate more nodes, but they also extend the duration of diffusion.
+Figure \ref{figbalancing} shows that various sequential seeding variants resolve the trade-off between coverage and diffusion speed separately.

+The results show that sequential seeding is nearly always better than its single-stage equivalent when the same parameters are used.
+The global results for all networks, strategies, and parameters show better results than does sequential seeding in 95.3\% of simulation cases.
+The results obtained from simulations demonstrate that the improvement can also exceed 50\% with the use of the same number of seeds that are used in single-stage seeding.

+The above conclusions were reached in experiments in which both simulations were making arbitrary decisions; therefore, the results did not always reflect a fair comparison.
+To avoid that effect, a coordinated execution of randomized choices enables a precise comparison of different algorithms in general\cite{Jankowski2018Probing}.
+The results of comparisons of sequential seeding with single activation seeding using this new approach reinforce the idea that each newly activated node at each stage of spreading that attempts to activate its neighbors uses the same random value to decide which neighbor to activate.